Birdwatching in Big Bear Lake: Bluff Lake, Bald Eagles & the Pacific Flyway

 Species by Season

-Winter (Nov–Feb) Bald Eagle, Common Loon, Bufflehead, Common Goldeneye, Mountain Bluebird Discovery Center, Baldwin Lake
+Winter (late Nov–early Apr) Bald Eagle, Bufflehead, Common Goldeneye, mergansers, Mountain Bluebird North shore, Stanfield Cutoff, Baldwin Lake

-Spring (Mar–May) Osprey (arrives Apr), Wilson's Warbler, Yellow Warbler, Lincoln's Sparrow Sandalwood Marsh, Bluff Lake
+Spring (Mar–May) Osprey, Yellow Warbler, Wilson’s Warbler, swallows, Lincoln’s Sparrow Sandalwood Marsh, shoreline, Bluff Lake when accessible

-Summer (Jun–Aug) Osprey, White-Headed Woodpecker, Clark's Nutcracker, Hermit Thrush Bluff Lake forest edge, surrounding pines
+Summer (Jun–Aug) Osprey, White-headed Woodpecker, Mountain Chickadee, Steller’s Jay, Hermit Thrush Bluff Lake forest, Alpine Pedal Path, surrounding conifer forest

 What to Bring